epklein/epklein.github.io/_mgmt/people/ppl-mgmt-one-on-ones.md

 ### Topics for Discussion

 There are many relevant topics to cover during one-one-ones.
-Some of them you are going to discuss more often than others.
+Some of them will be discussed more frequently than others.

 Remember that you will usually let your direct report prepare the agenda but, depending on the context (a big new project, the end of a cycle, a performance issue, etc.), you may bring some topics to the conversation.

-Some interesting topics you may consider to explore during one-on-ones:
+Some interesting topics you may consider exploring during one-on-ones:

+**Personal Life**

-- Personal life: Family and children; Hobbies; Life outside work;
+- Talk about family, children, hobbies, and dreams; life outside work;
+- It's essential to connect personally with your team, as we are all human beings;

+**Individual Performance**

+- Review results delivered and feedback received; provide your feedback on their results;
-- Career development: Short, medium and long-term career goals; Goals for the next cycle;
+- Set goals together for the next cycle;

-- Individual performance: Results delivered; Feedback received; Learning opportunities;
+**Teamwork**

-- Team work, team performance and work process;
+- Discuss team performance and work processes;
+- *Do you understand your role within the team?*
+- *How would you describe the team's meetings and rituals?*

+**Career Development**

+- Discuss short, medium and long-term career goals; challenge their career aspirations;
+- Help them explore learning opportunities;
+- *Do you enjoy what you do?*
+- *What comes next in your development?*

+**Organizational Culture, Strategy and Objectives**

+- Share the company's vision and strategy;
-- Organization's strategy, goals, and culture;
+- Discuss values and culture;
+- *Do you find meaning in what you do?*
+- *Do you feel safe at work?*

 **For Software Engineers**

-Challenge them to assess and develop relevant hard and soft skills to grow in their careers.
-You may use frameworks and tips from the [SWE career](/mgmt/swe/swe-career) page.
+- Challenge them to assess and develop relevant hard and soft skills to grow in their careers;
+- You may use frameworks and tips from my [SWE career](/mgmt/swe/swe-career) page;

 ## Taking Notes